pippinbarr/cart253-2018/modules/core-conditionals/core-conditionals.md

 ???

-- When people talk about this conversion process it is often called __coercion__
+- When people talk about this conversion process it is usually called __coercion__
 - Read more here: https://javascriptweblog.wordpress.com/2011/02/07/truth-equality-and-javascript/

 ---